destinyae/vechain-sdk-js/README.md

 [DeployContractSnippet](examples/contracts/contract-create-ERC20-token.ts)

-Will just include into the documentation the code snippet between the comments `// START_SNIPPET: DeployContractSnippet` and `// END_SNIPPET: DeployContractSnippet` in the file `examples/contracts/contract-create-ERC20-token.ts`.
+Will just include in the documentation the code snippet between the comments `// START_SNIPPET: DeployContractSnippet` and `// END_SNIPPET: DeployContractSnippet` in the file `examples/contracts/contract-create-ERC20-token.ts`.

 Important: The code snippets names must be unique across all examples and must end with the word "Snippet".